r3n/ren-c/extensions/tcc/README.md

 http://lists.nongnu.org/archive/html/tinycc-devel/2018-12/msg00011.html

+(A copy of this suggestion is included at the bottom of this file.)

 That would provide a workaround for letting a host who has embedded blobs for headers and libs provide those to the build process.